Vitamin B2, also known as riboflavin, refers to water-soluble B vitamins.

 - regulating the growth and reproduction of cells;

 - helping to maintain the working state of erythrocytes;

-- supporting the immune system.
-It helps mucous membranes, that line the respiratory and digestive systems, to stay in good condition;
+- Riboflavin helps mucous membranes, that line the respiratory and digestive systems, to stay in good condition.

-- supporting phagocytosis, it helps to generate antibodies to fight germs;
+- Riboflavin helps to generate antibodies to fight germs.

-- playing a significant role in providing of the normal functioning of an eye and protecting the retina from harmful UV rays (riboflavin is a part of visual purple (rhodopsin));
+- playing a significant role in providing of the normal functioning of an eye and protecting the retina from harmful UV rays;

 Eyes, nerves, skin, nails, hair needs riboflavin to stay healthy.
 Vitamin B2 might even assist in the preservation of the memory - it is shown that elderly people with high levels of riboflavin were better on memory tests.

-Riboflavin has been studied in connection with its ability to stop migraine headaches.
+The link between riboflavin and migraines has been studied in connection with ability of vitamin B2 to stop migraine headaches.

 Riboflavin at a high dose of 400 mg per day is recommended for migraine prophylaxis (Sun-Edelstein et al., 2011).